 Your treatment depends on the type of wrist injury and amount of tissue damage you have.
 You may need any of the following:

-- Steroids: You may be given steroids to decrease swelling and pain in your wrist.
+- Steroids decrease swelling and pain in your wrist.
 This may be given as a shot.

 How can I manage my symptoms?

-- Ice: Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
-Use an ice pack or put crushed ice in a plastic bag.
-Cover it with a towel and place it on your injured wrist for 15 to 20 minutes every hour as directed.
+- Put ice on your wrist to decrease pain and swelling.
+Use an ice pack, or put crushed ice in a plastic bag.
+Wrap a towel around the bag before you put it on your wrist.
+Apply ice for 15 minutes every hour, or as directed.

-- Compression: Your caregiver may suggest you wrap your wrist with an elastic bandage.
+- Apply compression by wrapping your wrist with an elastic bandage.
 This will help decrease swelling, support your wrist, and help it heal.
 Wear your wrist wrap as directed.
-Ask for instructions about how to wrap your wrist.
+The bandage should be snug but not so tight that your fingers are numb or tingly.

-- Physical therapy: Your caregiver may recommend that you go to physical therapy.
-A physical therapist shows you how to do exercises that can help strengthen your wrist and improve its range of movement.
+- Go to physical therapy, if directed.
+A physical therapist can teach you exercises to strengthen your wrist and improve the range of movement.
 These exercises may also help decrease your pain.

 How can I prevent a wrist injury?

-- Do strengthening exercises: Your caregiver or physical therapist may suggest that you do exercises to strengthen your hand and arm muscles.
-Ask when you may return to your regular physical activities or sports.
-If you start to exercise too soon it may cause you to injure your wrist again.
+- Do strengthening exercises.
+Your healthcare provider or physical therapist may suggest that you do exercises to strengthen your hand and arm muscles.
+He or she will tell you when to start doing these exercises and how long to continue.

 - You have a fever.